Namitha: Career

 However, by the turn of the decade, Namitha's popularity began to decline after several of her films failed to perform well and the South Indian film industry moved away from casting women in outright glamorous roles, a character that Namitha had become famed for performing.
 Film makers were also reluctant to cast Namitha opposite young male actors, as the older generation began to stop appearing in leading roles.
 She was relegated to increasingly smaller roles and guest appearances, while the big-budget horror film, Jaganmohini (2009), where she played the title role performed poorly at the box office.
 She briefly prioritized her work in Kannada films in the early 2010s, while several of her films endured production delays including Ilamai Oonjal (2016).
 After several years without any film releases, she announced plans of making a comeback in 2016.

 In 2017, Namitha appeared on the Tamil reality television show, Bigg Boss hosted by Kamal Haasan.
 During her stint in the show, she was widely criticised for her harsh treatment of actress Oviya.
 She also seen in the Horror movies such as Pottu (2019) and Miya (2020).

-In 2021, she make a appearance in TV serial Pudhu Pudhu Arthangal and then on the comedy show Kanni Theevu Ullasa Ulagam 2.0 entertain the audience as a special guest.
+In 2021, she make an appearance in TV serial Pudhu Pudhu Arthangal and then on the comedy show Kanni Theevu Ullasa Ulagam 2.0 entertain the audience as a special guest.